 Each morning most of the kids gathered in the lobby to do their home schooling.

 It was an excellent incentive for our kids to get their work done so they could go and play with whoever was around, and during our stay at Samana the combination of seeing other kids tackle their school work without fuss each day, along with the very comfortable setting, and the freedom of being able to go to the pool or park, finally had us on a home schooling roll!
-Max had a great time with Xavier, a French Canadian sailing with his family on Xayla and Teddy, almost his look-alike, who lived locally, Tom with the kids from Abeona and Sea Spice, and Ben with everyone.
-Olivier, a six-year-old resident of the marina kept everyone enthused with battles of army and lego!
+Max had a great time with Xavier, a French Canadian sailing with his family on Xayla; and Teddy, almost his twin, who lived locally.
+Tom played with the kids from Abeona and Sea Spice, and Ben with everyone.
+Olivier, a tiny six-year-old resident of the marina kept everyone enthused with battles of army and lego!